 - Specific local heritage features that can be temporarily transformed for community-led events and moments of national togetherness. - Storefront Theatre retaining the heritage frontage but transforming a building into an active street venue We will use examples such as the Creative Land Trust who take over unused spaces for 'meanwhile' use as creative maker-spaces and artists' studios, looking at how these ideas could translate into direct community action, to combat specific needs for specific local demographics.
 We will also look at the positive social and economic benefits of schemes such as Heritage Action Zones and the Creative Youth Network which encourages youth and diverse groups to actively participate in reclaiming and reframing heritage buildings.
 At the end of the workshop, we hope to have the basis of a case-study outlining how heritage buildings could be used to radically redefine and re-empower local people to shape their towns.
 We would like to follow-up by presenting a written-up case study with funding advice to provide a roadmap for how citizen groups can do something positive about their communities.
 Archaeology 4 well-being and the Later Prehistoric Norfolk Project Andy Hutcheson | University of East Anglia Andy Hutcheson is an archaeologist specialising in the role of institutions in developing complexity.
 He is also interested in the role that cultural heritage plays in well-being.
 He received his Ph.D. from the University of East Anglia in 2011 and has worked as a professional archaeologist since 1984, first as a field archaeologist and latterly as a cultural heritage advisor.
 Most recently, Andy has led on activities relating to the Later Prehistoric Norfolk Project.
-Working in collaboration with The Restoration Trust and Cambridge Archaeological Unit, the project aims to place Norfolk's prehistoric archaeological Unit, the projects to contribute to their participants' health and well-being.
+Working in collaboration with The Restoration Trust and Cambridge Archaeological Unit, the project aims to place Norfolk's prehistoric archaeology in an international context and at the same time explore the potential of archaeological projects to contribute to their participants' health and well-being.
+He has projects to contribute to their participants' health and well-being.
 He has undertaken excavations at both Arminghall Henge (2022) and Warham Iron Age Camp (2023) as part of the project, also involving local school children and young people from Synergy Multi Academy Trust.
 Laura Drysdale | Restoration Trust Laura Drysdale is the Director of the Restoration Trust, a charity that uses heritage and creativity to improve people's mental health.
 We call it Culture Therapy because exploring compelling archives or sensory immersion in ancient landscapes reignites people's curiosity and love of life.
 She began her career as a conservator, then worked at English Heritage before becoming a support worker with people living with mental health challenges.
 At the Restoration Trust she leads coproduced projects in archives and ancient landscapes with mental health, heritage, creative and academic partners.
 The Restoration Trust won the 2020 AHRC/Wellcome Prize for Community Engagement for our Change Minds partnership with the Norfolk Record Office and the University of East Anglia.